ragingwind/mobile-chromeapp-starter-kit/readme.md

   - `npm run android`: run `cca run android` command on the `platform` path,
   - `npm run ios`: run `cca run ios` command on the `platform` path,
   - `npm run push`: run `cca push` command on the `platform` path.
 You should give target with ip address.
 This is a sample of command: `TARGET=192.168.0.10 npm run push`
+  - `npm run package`: Make and copy a unsigned zip file for Chrome and apk of Android to `package`.
+It should be run after `build`

 ## Mobile Chrome Apps